fbpx

 The dam removals Watters referenced are part of a long-planned restoration of the Klamath River ecosystem, supported by tribal nations, environmental groups, state officials and federal officials.
 These dams are located hundreds of miles north of the current fire zone.

-Meanwhile, Native American firefighters from outside the region are joining the effort to combat the blazes.
+Meanwhile, Native American firefighters from outside the region are on the ground in Southern California joining the effort to combat the blazes.
 According to a report in ICT (formerly Indian Country Today), the Klamath Tribes of Oregon sent a Type 3 fire engine and crew to the Eaton Fire, while twenty-three members of the elite Navajo Scouts firefighting team departed from Window Rock, Arizona on Wednesday to assist with containment efforts.
 "I ask that we, as a united Navajo people, keep our Navajo Scouts in our thoughts and prayers," Navajo Nation President Buu Nygren said in an Instagram post cited in the ICT story.

 Never miss Indian Country’s biggest stories and breaking news.
 Sign up to get our reporting sent straight to your inbox every weekday morning.